raspberrypilearning/build-your-own-weather-station/en/step_10.md

 - Test your code.
 Exhale onto the BME280 and check that the readings change appropriately.

+### Ground temperature

 - Now do the same thing for the ground temperature probe.
-Modify your code so that readings are collected every 5 minutes.
+Modify your code so that readings are collected every five minutes.

 ---hints---
 ---hint---